Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/properties.rst

 The data-block menu contains a list displaying the currently loaded fonts.
 Select one for each font style.

 To load a different *Font*, click one of the *Load* buttons in the *Font* panel and navigate to a font file.
 The :doc:`File Browser </editors/file_browser/index>` will give all valid fonts a capital "F" icon.

-If you select a font that Blender cannot understand, you will get the error ``Not a valid font``.
+If you select a font that is unsupported by Blender, you will get the error ``Not a valid font``.

 .. note:: Location of Fonts on Unix